ipyana/Bird_Repelling_project/README.md

 repository, submit issues, or propose new features.

 ## License
-This project is licensed under [Your License Here].
+This project is licensed under [MIT License](https://github.com/ipyana/Bird_Repelling_project/blob/main/LICENSE).
 See the LICENSE file for details.